-- Using certain Gear

-- Using certain Techs

-- Winning appropriate Gambits and Throwdowns, or involvement in other narrative activities
+- Using certain Gear - Using certain Techs - Winning appropriate Gambits and Throwdowns, or involvement in other narrative activities - Like with Harmony, these are ultimately Coach's call.
+Examples include med bay visits, heavy gym time, etc.

 Pulse Death

 If a character is ever dropped to Zero pulse, they are critically close to Death.